-The village has not identified potential sites suitable for relocating houses out of the floodplain and/or building new homes once properties in the floodplain are acquired.
+The Village of Skaneateles has not identified potential sites suitable for relocating houses of the floodplain and/or building new homes once properties in the floodplain are acquired.
+For temporary housing locations, the county identified potential locations throughout the county, as shown in Section 4 (County Profile), Table 4-3 and Figure 4-18.
 To accommodate longer term housing needs of permanently displaced residents, there is an existing supply of vacant housing units within the county which may be able to satisfy and absorb those housing needs.
 The county also has ample buildable land availability throughout its communities to satisfy construction of new housing units if needed, as mapped in Section 4, figure 4-20 in Volume I of this plan.
 Of note, given the nature of the hazards of concern to Onondaga County, the extent of housing need is also not likely to exceed currently available housing stock for all but the most extreme and widespread hazard events.